 Installation and maintenance hassles

-Installing a bidet can be quite complicated.
-It's not the easiest weekend DIY project unless you enjoy working with plumbing and water lines!
+Installing a bidet gets complicated.
 You might need pro help, which adds to the overall cost.

 What are the most commonly asked questions about bidets?

-Alright, let's dive into the most frequently asked bidet questions.
-Let's flush out the facts and get the conversation flowing.
+Ready to dive into the most frequently asked bidet questions?
+Let's flush out some facts.

 So, does it feel gross?